Artistic Director & Conductor

 Premier Orchestra meets on Tuesday nights for rehearsal 7:00 pm - 9:30 pm.

-Rehearsals begin August 28th and continue through April 7th.
+Rehearsals begin in late August and continue through early May.

 All potential members must audition for our programs.
 See Audition Requirements.